-Accordingly, the vice president/chief financial officer and comptroller recommends adoption of the endowment pool asset allocation and attached Investment Policy Statement.
+Accordingly, the vice president/chief financial officer and comptroller recommends adoption of the endowment pool asset allocation and attached Investment Policy Statement (on file with the secretary).

 The Board action recommended in this item complies in all material respects with applicable State and federal laws, University of Illinois Statutes, The General Rules Concerning University Organization and Procedure, and Board of Trustees policies and directives.